 You can download and print out a civil partnership notice application form below.
 You will need to complete a separate form for each person.

 Documents to be produced

-When you submit your notice application form you will need to provide originals of the following documents:
+When you present your notice application form you will need to provide originals of the following documents:

 - full birth certificate (long version)